Dear Parents and Families,

 But we also know—and we tell them this—that students must shape their own education.
 Our students learn best by challenging themselves or following unfamiliar paths, and sometimes by making mistakes.
 They need to do this on their own, once they have been provided with the best guidance we can give them.
 A letter from Terry and Peter Conn offers a helpful perspective on “Letting Go,” gained from their experience as both parents and Penn teachers and advisors.

 I hope we have a chance to meet at New Student Orientation or Family Weekend.
-I’ll write to you from time to time in the next four years as your son or daughter finds his or her way from the first anxious days of freshman year to that glorious march down Locust Walk for Commencement.
+I’ll write to you from time to time in the next four years as your sons and daughters finds their way from the first anxious days at Penn to that glorious march down Locust Walk for Commencement.

 Dean of the College of Arts and Sciences